apryakhin/legion.stanford.edu/tutorial01.md

 in Legion.
 To do so, we'll implement a simple program to compute the first `N` Fibonacci numbers.
-We note this is not the fastest way to compute Fibonacci numbers, but it will demonstrate the functional nature of Legion tasks.
+We note this is not the fastest way to compute Fibonacci numbers, but it will demonstrate the functional nature of Legion tasks as well as the ability to recursively spawn tasks.
-Code for this example is at the bottom of the page and can also be found in the 'examples' directory of the Legion repository.
+Code for this example is at the bottom of the page and can also be found in the `tutorial` directory of the Legion repository.

 #### Registering Tasks Redux ####